POLI 572B

 Lessons from these examples:

-1. Despite different coefficients, least squares can make identical predictions \(\hat{y}\); changes interpretation of coefficients
+1. Despite different coefficients, least squares can make identical predictions \(\hat{y}\); care in interpretation of coefficients

-2. We need to specify design matrix/model to get estimates of interest. (e.g. difference in means)
+2. We need to specify design matrix/model to get estimates of interest. (e.g. difference in means, vs. group averages)

 3. If we have exclusive indicator variables for belonging to distinct categories (sometimes called “dummy variables”), must drop one group if we fit an intercept.
 (Why?)